-Honors Concentration.
+English Major Honors Concentration.
 In the English Honors Concentration, select majors create programs tailored to their own particular interest.
 A faculty mentor guides each of these students through this intensive experience.
-The English Honors Concentration is particularly beneficial to students wishing to pursue graduate studies in English.
 The main feature of the concentration is writing an honors thesis consisting of a work of literary scholarship.